theonesp/hr_vs_lr_repos/README.md

 ## National Inpatient Survey (Administrative database) VS eICU (high resolution database)

 Does the outcome change depending on the use of an administrative database versus a high resolution database?
 In order to answer the question:
-_&nbsp;&nbsp;&nbsp;Is rrt an independent predictor for hospital mortality during ICU?_
+_Is rrt an independent predictor for hospital mortality during ICU?_

 We identified rrt as: